Forging a New Trail

 After a heroic effort by our development team, and months of encouraging feedback from pilot testers, we’re preparing to launch this new VR training system, formerly known as Project Phantom Scalpel.

 We now call it Acadicus, for the latin name of the tiny Saw Whet Owl, the bird my Dad spent his career studying.
-Ironically, the first case we were asked to develop is Central Line training through a partnership with UW Health Clinical Simulation Program, the same procedure that yielded the result that inspired this new path from the ICU earlier this year.
-We’re raising investment capital and building partnerships and collaboration with schools to develop a variety of new procedures and equipment training, while gathering data we can use to build an evidence-based case for the efficacy of VR training with Acadicus.
+Ironically, the first case we were asked to develop is Central Line training, the same procedure that yielded the result that inspired this new path from the ICU earlier this year.
+We’ve established a strong community of practice with schools and hospitals working together to take simulation into this exciting new frontier.